 Yes!
 At any time you can contact us and ask to receive the CDs too, for a supplement.

 How much does it cost to complete the other Grades?

 The fee structure is calculated in the same way as the Bardic Grade, and a similar amount of material is sent during the Ovate and Druid Grades.
-The Ovate course is available in text and audio versons, and we hope to have the audio version of the Druid grade ready in 2013.
+The Ovate course is available in text and audio versons, at this time the Druid grade is text only.
 Each Grade is complete in itself and takes about a year to complete.
 You must start with the Bardic Grade.

 It is not necessary to progress from one to the other, and some members choose to remain as Bards or Ovates.

 How come it costs this much to receive the course?